bayfrontmedia/php-validator/docs/validator.md

 Get all validation messages.

-Array keys equal the rule array key in which the validation error occurred.
+Array keys equal the array key in which the validation error occurred.
+Array values are returned as an array whose keys equal the rule (or `key` when defined using the `seyKeyMessages` method), and whose value equal the message.

 **Parameters:**